 Stephen pictured with his wife, Debbie.

 Patient Stephen Haegele moved from Montana to Arizona 30 years ago, exchanging the cold of Montana for the desert heat.
 In his spare time, he enjoys fishing and golfing, which he does weekly.
-He has been married to his wife Debbie for 44 years.
-They have a son and daughter together.
+He has been married to his wife Debbie for 44 years and they have a son and daughter together.

 Unfortunately, Stephen isn’t new to experiencing knee pain.
 He’s struggled with knee pain for a long time – something he believes stems from his high school wrestling days.
 Over the last several years, he’s had three minor knee surgeries.
-However, most recently, he underwent a Mako total knee replacement surgery with Brian Gruber, MD, MBA, board certified orthopedic surgeon at Integrated Orthopedics following his knee ‘blow out’ during a game of golf.
+However, most recently, he underwent a Mako total knee replacement surgery with Brian Gruber, MD, MBA, board certified orthopedic surgeon.

 Stephen’s Golfing Injury Incident Prior to His Mako Total Knee Replacement Surgery